 Along with your trusty guitar, there are some items that you won’t want to do without.
 These tools serve specific purposes so you will want one when the situation calls for it.
-Here’s a list of what guitar accessories to buy.
-There are many accessories out there, but these are the top 5 essential ones that I recommend anyone should have right from the beginning.
+If you’ve been wondering “what guitar accessories do I need?”, here’s a list of essential ones that you should never go without.
+There are many accessories out there, but these ones that I recommend beginners should have right from the beginning.

 Table of Contents